 It spreads over two peninsulas and is divided into Old and New Sozopol.

-Old Sozopol impresses with its wooden and stone architecture, folk-styled taverns, cafes and the seaside promenade.
-The city is crossed by a thicket of cobbled streets, and most of the houses are historic buildings.
+Old Sozopol delights with its wooden and stone architecture, folk styled taverns, cafes and the seaside promenade.
+The city is cut through by a thicket of cobbled streets, and most of the houses are historical buildings.

-New Sozopol is a lively part of the town with hotels, guesthouses, cozy restaurants and cafes, as well as discos.
-Wide sandy beaches gently sloping into the sea provide active and enjoyable rest.
-The beach is divided into the North located near the old city and the South, in the new part of the city, also despite the crowds of tourists there is usually where to lay your beach equipment.
+New Sozopol is a lively and musical part of the town with hotels, pensions, cosy restaurants and cafes, and discos.
+Wide sandy beaches gently descending to the sea ensure active and successful rest.
+The beach is divided into the North beach (located by the old town) and South beach (in the new part of the town), so despite the crowd of tourists, there is usually somewhere to put your beach equipment.

-The reason why Sozopol is a unique place is the fact that in addition to typical tourist attractions you can enjoy here the ancient climate of the times of Thracians, Greeks, Romans and Byzantines
+It is here that painters, photographers and all those who love special places with a unique charm rest.
+The reason why Sozopol is a special place is that besides the typical tourist attractions, you can enjoy here the ancient atmosphere from the time of the Thracians, Greeks, Romans and Byzantines.